 The Internet's last mile access is mired in commodity utility economics.
 Relentless competition has resulted in a sector where margins are thin.
 A move to IPv6 represents expenditure without immediate revenue gain.
-This is classic case of economic dislocation in an unbundled industry, where expenditure in one sector. -carriage- yields benefits in another sector: -content-
+This is classic case of economic dislocation in an unbundled industry, where expenditure in one sector. -carriage- yields benefits in another sector: -contentis ipv6 really ready for prime time yet?